Camerash/guides/auth/basics/android.md

 });
 ```

-### Anonymous user
+## Anonymous user

+As mentioned before, to write and/or update a record in the Skygear database, there must be a user session.

+However, if your app dose not require a user to sign up explicitly, how can you write records to the cloud database from your app then?

-Skygear supports users to sign up anonymously.
-They act like normal users and can read and update records.
+In this case you can create a anonymous user session.
+An anonymous user acts like a normal user - he can write, read and update the records.

 To create an anonymous user, call `skygear.signupAnonymously()` as shown below: